langchain-ai/langchain-aws-template/slack_bot/README.md

 # Slack Bot
-This package contains the infrastructure and the code to deploy and run a backend service that can process slack messages and respond with an answer from an LLM chain (`chain.py`).
+This package contains the infrastructure and the code to deploy and run a backend service that can respond to a Slack message with an answer from an LLM chain (`chain.py`).
 The package also contains a manifest file (`slack-bot-app.yml`) that can be imported directly to create a slack bot app.
 This app should be installed in your workspace for users to start using the application.

 ## Design
 ![Slack Bot Design](./images/slack_bot_design.svg)